nickdala/modern-web-app-pattern-java-microservices/docs/aac/java-mwa-guide.md

 > ![GitHub logo](../../../../../_images/github.svg) There's a ***[reference implementation][reference-implementation]*** (sample app) of the Modern Web App pattern.
 It represents the end-state of the Modern Web App implementation.
 It's a production-grade web app that features all the code, architecture, and configuration updates discussed in this article.
 Deploy and use the reference implementation to guide your implementation of the Modern Web App pattern.
 ## Architecture guidance

 The Modern Web App pattern builds on the Reliable Web App pattern.
 It requires a few additional architectural components to implement.
-You need a message queue, container platform, another storage service, and a container registry (*see figure 1*).
+You need a message queue, container platform, storage service, and a container registry (*see figure 1*).

 [![Diagram showing the baseline architecture of the Modern Web App pattern.](../../../_images/modern-web-app-architecture.svg)](../../../_images/modern-web-app-architecture.svg#lightbox)
 *Figure 1.
 Essential architectural elements of the Modern Web App pattern.*